 Illegal trapping of the salmon-crested cockatoo for the pet trade is widespread.
 Pet birds are an important part of Indonesian culture, with large numbers of wild-caught parrots traded domestically and internationally.
 In the late 1970s, the salmon-crested cockatoo was extensively trapped for the pet bird trade.
 By the 1980s, the pet bird trade was adversely impacting the species.
-Between 1981 and 1990, 74,838 birds were exported from Indonesia and international imports averaged 10,482 annually.
-Although the salmon-crested cockatoo was transferred to Appendix I of CITES, trappers reportedly remain active, and wild-caught birds are openly sold in domestic markets.
-Interviews in villages suggest that perhaps as many as 4,000 birds, or 6.4 percent of the current estimated population, are still being captured annually, with 80 percent traded domestically and 20 percent internationally.
+Between 1981 and 1990, 74,838 specimens of salmon-crested cockatoos were exported from Indonesia, and international imports (from all exporting countries) averaged 8,393 annually.
+Although the salmon-crested cockatoo was transferred to Appendix I of CITES, trappers reportedly remain active, and wild-caught birds are openly sold in domestic markets within Indonesia.
+Interviews in villages suggest that perhaps as many as 4,000 birds, or 6.4 percent of the current estimated population, are still being captured annually, with 80 percent of these 4,000 birds illegally traded domestically and 20 percent illegally exported from Indonesia.
 Ending illegal trade is hampered by Indonesia's large coastline, officials with limited resources and knowledge, and corruption.
 The continuing illegal trade of the salmoncrested cockatoo is a threat to the survival of the species in the foreseeable future.

 Indonesia has a good legal framework to manage wildlife and their habitats, but implementation of its laws and regulatory mechanisms has been inadequate to address the threats to the salmon-crested cockatoo.
 Logging laws and policies are frequently ignored and rarely enforced, and illegal logging is rampant, even occurring in national parks and nature reserves.
 Current concession policies and logging practices hamper sustainable forestry.
-The salmon-crested cockatoo is a protected species in Indonesia, and the law provides prohibitions on capture and trade and also provides for fines and punishment.
+The salmon-crested cockatoo is a protected species in Indonesia, and the law prohibits capture and trade and also provides for fines and punishment.
 Again, the law is generally ignored and only sporadically enforced.
 Illegal bird trade is socially acceptable, making it difficult to enforce laws.
 Public awareness programs, economic incentive programs, and ecotourism are in their infancy, and it is too early to tell if they are helping to control poaching on the island.
 The illegal trade of the salmon-crested cockatoo for the domestic trade, and to a smaller extent international trade, continues to occur.

 Fires are becoming more common in tropical rain forests where logging, road building, and clearing of land for agriculture occur.
 Fires can lead to the long-term decline of the rain forest, and many animals may be negatively affected by loss of food, shelter, and territory.
-Currently, high impact fires are not adversely affecting the habitat of the salmon-crested cockatoo, but due to future planned extensive logging and clearing of land for agriculture and plantations and predicted increase in number and severity of El Niño events, fires will be a threat to this species in the foreseeable future.
+Currently, high impact fires are not adversely affecting the habitat of the salmon-crested cockatoo, but due to future planned extensive logging and clearing of land for agriculture and plantations and a predicted increase in the number and severity of El Niño events, fires will be a threat to this species in the foreseeable future.

 Section 3 of the Act defines an "endangered species" as "any species which is in danger of extinction throughout all or a significant portion of its range" and a "threatened species" as "any species which is likely to become an endangered species within the foreseeable future throughout all or a significant portion of its range."
-The salmon-crested cockatoo population estimate is approximately 62,400 and the threats of habitat loss and trade are not at a level to consider the species to be in danger of extinction at this time.
-Densities are highest in primary and disturbed primary forest, but the cockatoo persists in secondary forest although at lower densities.
-However, logging and forest conversion continue to adversely affect the cockatoo's habitat.
-Based on the analysis of the five factors discussed above, we determine that the salmon-crested cockatoo is likely to become an endangered species within the foreseeable future throughout all of its range.
+The salmon-crested cockatoo population estimate is approximately 62,400, and the threats of habitat loss and trade are not at a level to consider the species to be in danger of extinction at this time.
+However, based on the analysis of the five factors discussed above, we determine that the salmon-crested cockatoo is likely to become an endangered species within the foreseeable future throughout all of its range.